AmirMotefaker/Books-Should-Read/README.md

-# Best books which should read every programmer
+# Best books which should read every programmer(Data Analyst)

 1- Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin